(improper drainage is the main cause of foundation movement and damage in North Texas)

 For a pre-set fee I will inspect your foundation and drainage.
 I will explain your foundation problems.
 I will draw pictures and show you why your foundation moved and your options to stop the movement, prevent more movement and show you how to reverse the movement.
 Because of my pre-set fee I have no financial incentive to guide you to anything but what is best for your home.
 Read on to find out who I am and why I can help.

 In areas of expansive soils, such as most of Texas and surrounding states, settlement is not the main cause of foundation movement and damage.
 If you sell piers, you want everything to be the result of settlement because that is what piers are designed for.
+For upheaval, that is expanding soils, piers do not work and often cause additional long term damage.
+Give me a call and ask me why.

 By definition, settlement is generally looked at as a loss of support.
 Remedial piers are designed to provide support, and in the case of foundations, to lift and provide support.
 The truth is that there is really not much settling, percentage-wise, going on in areas of expansive soils, such as Texas, and I will tell you why.
+Contact me to asses your situation.

 The pier salesmen would have us believe that every year we are in a new drought which is causing our soils to shrink out from under our foundations, which is not true.